tonyzhao-jt/vllm-PQ/docs/source/serving/openai_compatible_server.md

 ---

 ## Tool calling in the chat completion API
 vLLM currently supports named function calling, as well as the `auto` and `none` options for the `tool_choice` field in the chat completion API.
-The `tool_choice` option `required` is **not yet supported** but on the roadmap.
+The `required` option of `tool_choice` is **not yet supported** but on the roadmap.

 It is the callers responsibility to prompt the model with the tool information, vLLM will not automatically manipulate the prompt.
-Please see below for recommended configuration and chat templates to use when function calling is to be used with the different models.
+See the recommended configuration and chat templates below for use when function calling is required for the different models.

 ### Named Function Calling